Phonics

 Approach

 It is essential that our approach to teaching phonics and reading is accessible to all learners, regardless of background.
-We adopt the synthetic phonics approach through the Rocket Phonics scheme in F2 and Letters and Sounds in Year 1.
+We adopt the synthetic phonics approach through the Rocket Phonics scheme.
 Synthetic phonics is the process of sounding out the individual sounds in an unknown word and then blending these sounds together in order to read the word.
-Both schemes teaches the sounds in an order, which allows them to quickly begin to put sounds together to read words.
+This scheme teaches the sounds in an order, which allows them to quickly begin to put sounds together to read words.
 For example, many words can be created from the letters SATPIN, whereas very few words could be built using the initial letters of the alphabet ABCDE.

 Tricky words